Click on the dropdown button to translate.

 Romans 10:4 “For Christ is the end of the law for righteousness to everyone who believes.”

 Many Christians have been taught that the Gospel of the New Testament, replaced the Law of the Old Testament.
-“We are now living under grace,” they say, “and it is no longer necessary to consider the Ten Commandments, or to be burdened with works of the law.”
+“We are now living in the age of grace,” they say, “and it is no longer necessary to consider the Ten Commandments, or to be burdened with works of the law.”

 Were First Covenant Israelites saved in a different way, from today’s Christian believers?
 Will they be held to a different standard in the judgment?
-And if this is the case, what does this say about the character of our God?
-Is His justice the same for all people?
+If this is the case, what does this say about the character of our God?
+Is His justice the same for all people, through all time?

 THEY WERE NOT SAVED BY WORKS.

-The Jews of Christ’s day, believed there was merit in the ceremonies themselves - that they were justified before God because they performed all the “works of the law.”
+The Jews of Christ’s day, believed there was merit in the ceremonies themselves - that they were justified before God because they performed all the “works of the Law.”
 Christ kept pointing out their failings.
+They had not kept the Law - not really.
 They kept “the letter,” but not “the spirit,” of the Torah.
 And without “the spirit,” their law keeping was worthless in the sight of God.

 And that’s not even considering the Oral Torah (of the Pharisees) which often contradicted the written Torah.
 Christ called it “your tradition” (Matt 15:3-6).

-Paul’s expression - “the law for righteousness,” in Romans 10:4, meant law-keeping “for” (as a means to obtain) righteousness (right standing) in the sight of God.
-He refutes this idea soundly.
+Paul’s expression - “the law for righteousness,” in Romans 10:4, meant law-keeping as a means to obtain righteousness (right standing) in the sight of God.
+Paul refutes this idea soundly.

 Romans 3:20 “Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.”